Assessments and testing

 Willmar Public Schools uses a variety of tools to measure and determine a student’s academic growth and proficiency of grade-level standards.
 These tools range from informal assessments observed during classroom activities to formal, mandated assessments such as the Minnesota Comprehensive Assessment (MCA), college entrance exams, and more.
 Educators can use these assessments to identify the needs of the students and adjust instructional strategies to meet the needs of their students and encourage individualized academic growth.

 ACCESS for ELLs: The ACCESS for ELLs test is an English language proficiency assessment given annually to students in kindergarten through 12th grade who have been identified as English language learners (ELLs).
 The test helps the school district monitor the English language development of students.
 It measures students’ abilities to understand and produce English used in school settings.
 The four sections of the test are listening, reading, speaking, and writing.
-The approximate test administration time for reading is 35 minutes, listening is 40 minutes, speaking is 30 minutes and writing is 65 minutes.
+The approximate test administration time for reading is 70 minutes, listening is 60 minutes, speaking is 45 minutes and writing is 40-80 minutes.
+Student results are mailed to families by September 30 each year.

 Cognitive Abilities Test (CogAT): Each spring, all second graders are screened using the CogAT to determine potential eligibility for gifted and talented programming.
 The assessment measures a student’s verbal, quantitative, and nonverbal reasoning skills.
 Students who are newly enrolled in grades three through five at Willmar Public Schools or who are referred by a teacher or parent may also take the CogAT screener.
 The approximate administration time is 30-45 minutes.